scottaw66/scottwillsey/src/content/now/now.md

 - [The Internet of Garbage by Sarah Jeong - The Verge](https://www.theverge.com/2018/8/28/17777330/internet-of-garbage-book-sarah-jeong-online-harassment) *Just started.*
 - [The Apollo Murders](https://books.apple.com/us/book/the-apollo-murders/id1552671476) *Just started, don't know enough yet to comment on whether I like it or not.
 It seems like a bit of a stolen concept from For All Mankind though.*
-- [F1 Racing Confidential](https://books.apple.com/us/book/f1-racing-confidential/id6483210999) *FINISHED –A good look at some of the unsung heroes of Formula 1, but for some reason it left me wanting a bit more from it.*
-- [The Future](https://books.apple.com/us/book/the-future/id6445966756) *FINISHED – Depressing and relatable – a story of how technology and the rich &uc%ed our society.*

-### Movies

 ### Movies